 Course topics provide students an overview of the content of the course.
 Efforts should be made to approximate the amount of time spent per topic.
 Topics should be no more than 3-hour chunks.
 The hours in this outline must match the required credit hours for the class.
-An outline format is suggested.
+The following is one example of what the outline might look like:

 - 1. Major Topic (5 contact hours)

 - a.
 Topic

 - b.
 Topic

 - 2. Major Topic (5 contact hours)

 - a.
 Topic

 - i.
 Sub-topic

 - ii.
 Sub-topic

 - b.
 Topic

-- 3. Major Topic (6 contact hours)

-- a.
-Topic

-- b.
-Topic

-- c.
-Topic

-- d.
-Topic

-- 4. Major Topic (3 contact hours)

-- 5. Major Topic (8 contact hours)

-- a.
-Topic

-- i.
-Sub-topic

-- ii.
-Sub-topic

-- b.
-Topic

-- c.
-Topic

-- d.
-Topic

-- i.
-Sub-topic

-- ii.
-Sub-topic

-- 6. Major Topic (3 contact hours)